In today’s tutorial, I’ll be showing you how to use saturation on vocals to help them cut through the mix even better.

 Adding Warmth & Fullness

-Whenever you find yourself working on a vocal that’s sounding too thin, you can use saturation to fatten the sound and make the voice sound fuller.
+Whenever you find yourself mixing vocals that’s sounding too thin, you can use saturation to fatten the sound and make the voice sound fuller.

 This happens if you’ve recorded a female or children, but some males have small voices as well.